Prateeksingchn/DSA-JAVA/lectures/06-conditions-loops and switch/switch/Readme.md

 - **Default** will execute when none of the above cases match.
 - If **default** is not at the end, put a break after it.

-## Differences between Normal and Enhanced Switch

-- **Syntax:** The enhanced switch uses the `->` syntax which is more concise and readable.
-- **Break Statement:** In the enhanced switch, there is no need for explicit break statements to terminate case blocks.
-- **Multiple Cases:** The enhanced switch allows multiple cases to share the same statement more cleanly.

 - **Cases** must be the same type as expressions, must be a constant or literal.
     - **Example:**
         ```java